casper-network/docs/source/docs/casper/workflow/delegate-ui.md

 **Step 1 - Delegation details**

-1. Specify the validator's public key if you have reached this screen using the Wallet functionality.
+1. Specify the validator's public key if you have reached this screen using the Wallet drop-down menu.
 Otherwise, verify the pre-populated key in the Validator field.
 2. Enter the amount of CSPR you wish to delegate.
 Remember to account for the transaction fee.
 3. Click **Next**.